 Revenues from fees for natural gas transmission are recognised at the time, or in the period when transmission capacity in the gas transmission system is allocated to a customer.
-They also comprise revenues from natural gas received for operating purposes, which are recognised in the period when gas transmission occurred.
+They also comprise revenues from natural gas received for operating purposes, which are recognised in the period when gas transmission occurred, and changes to the balance of natural gas received for operating purposes.